-More recently, the Virginia Tech Helmet Lab, whose experience includes testing football and hockey helmets, conducted testing on bicycle helmets funded by the Insurance Institute of Highway Safety.
-Virginia Tech’s testing protocol differed from that of the CPSC and CR tests.
-Virginia Tech attempted to simulate helmets hitting the ground at speeds, angles and in places more typical of real-world bike accidents, based on their research.
-Their focus was to estimate how effectively a helmet reduces the risk of concussion rather than skull fracture.
+Virginia Tech’s testing protocol differs from that of the CPSC and CR tests.
+They attempt to simulate helmets hitting the ground at speeds, angles and places their research shows are more typical of real-world bike accidents.
+They focus on estimating how effectively a helmet reduces the risk of concussion rather than CPSC’s and CR’s testing focused on skull fracture.

-Virginia Tech’s tests of 30 helmets showed a) higher priced helmets don’t predict better safety ratings, b) most MIPS helmets they tested performed better than ones not equipped with MIPS, c) helmets didn’t need to be MIPS to perform well, and d) road helmets performed better than urban helmets, the kind your teenage kid throws on when he heads out on his BMX bike or skateboard.
+Virginia Tech’s results have shown a) higher priced helmets don’t predict better safety ratings, b) most MIPS helmets they tested performed better than ones not equipped with MIPS, c) helmets didn’t need to be MIPS to perform well, and d) road helmets performed better than urban helmets, the kind your teenage kid throws on when he heads out on his BMX bike or skateboard.

-[You are free to stop reading this post now and confiscate your son’s urban helmet right away.
-He probably doesn’t wear it much anyway and certainly not with the straps synched up.]
+[You can stop reading this post now and go confiscate your son’s urban helmet right away.
+He probably doesn’t wear it much anyway, and certainly not with the straps synched up.]

-The Bicycle Helmet Safety Institute is a non-profit, consumer-funded bike helmet advocacy group which has a really excellent compendium and links to articles, information and what looks to me to be even-handed considerations of bike helmet related safety research.
+The Bicycle Helmet Safety Institute is a non-profit, consumer-funded bike helmet advocacy group with a really excellent compendium and links to articles, information, and what looks to me to be even-handed considerations of bike helmet-related safety research.

-BHSI states what they view to be “limitations and caveats” with the Virginia Tech research including an insufficient number of helmets tested and that the testing protocol uses the MIPS methodology which would be expected to favor the MIPS models.
-They also share the MIPS representative’s response to the Snell test where he reportedly said that the Snell test doesn’t simulate bike accidents close enough for the benefit of MIPS to show up.
+BHSI states what they view as “limitations and caveats” with the Virginia Tech research, including an insufficient number of helmets tested and that the testing protocol uses the MIPS methodology, which would be expected to favor the MIPS models.
+They also share the MIPS representative’s response to the Snell test, where he reportedly said that the Snell test doesn’t simulate bike accidents close enough for the benefit of MIPS to show up.

 Feeling better about all of this yet?

-I’m always wary of the motivations of a research project supported by a commercial group or a foundation whose sources of funding may have a point of view going in.
-The former applies to the Virginia Tech test and the latter to the Snell tests.
-There are potential conflicts of interests all around.
-Bell and Giro were early MIPS proponents and then Bell bought the MIPS organization.
-Specialized doesn’t use MIPS (but does use a design in their Evade II that allows the head to rotate separately from the helmet outer shell) and Snell certifies their helmets.
-Smith and POC each have their own branded systems to reduce concussion injuries.
-Etc.,
+I’m always wary of the motivations of a research project supported by a commercial group or a foundation whose funding sources may have a point of view going in.
+The former applies to the Virginia Tech test and the latter to the Snell test.

-This is really about companies and organizations promoting what they think is best for their customers, clients and of course themselves, and the typical competition for standards and technology leadership that I’ve seen in many industries.
-I’d like to see more research and testing before concluding MIPS or any of the other approaches to the issue of concussion safety matters or not.
+This is really about companies and organizations promoting what they think is best for their customers, clients, and of course, themselves, and the typical competition for standards and technology leadership that I’ve seen in many industries.
+I’d like to see more research and testing before concluding MIPS or any other approaches to the issue of concussion safety matters.

 Meanwhile, I look at this similarly to the tale about the old woman who is asked why she repeatedly suggests giving chicken soup – a mythical elixir of all that ails you – to the deceased in the middle of his funeral.
 “It couldn’t hurt”, she responds.

-Perhaps a bad joke in the serious context of a helmet safety discussion but all else being equal, some will suggest spending extra on a MIPS helmet or another with concussion prevention technology while others will say you are wasting your money doing so.
+Perhaps a bad joke in the serious context of a helmet safety discussion, but all else being equal, some will suggest spending extra on an MIPS helmet or another with concussion prevention technology (WG11, Wavecell, Spherical MIPS, etc.) while others will say you are wasting your money doing so.

-For the purposes of this review, I don’t rate MIPS helmets higher on safety than ones that don’t use MIPS.
+For this review, I don’t rate MIPS helmets higher on safety than those that don’t use MIPS or are given five stars in the Virginia Tech testing, although most now do.
 Indeed, as you can see from the disagreement about the effectiveness of different designs and testing protocols, I can’t rate one helmet as safer than another.

-If it’s any consolation, we do seem to be riding in safer brain buckets than our skateboarding, BMX, mountain biking kids.
+If it’s any consolation, we seem to be riding in safer brain buckets than skateboarding, BMX, and mountain biking kids.
 Wait a minute… that doesn’t make me feel any better about them.
-In a few years, they’ll all be driving or riding in driverless cars, and not wearing helmets at all!
+In a few years, they’ll all be driving or riding in driverless cars and not wearing helmets at all!

 Fit is a critical prerequisite to helmet safety.
-If a helmet doesn’t fit you well, all the helmet safety stickers and protection systems and arguments about which are better at protecting you from a concussion or worse aren’t going to help you much.
+If a helmet doesn’t fit you well, all the helmet safety stickers, protection systems, and arguments about which are better at protecting you from a concussion or worse will not help you much.

-As an enthusiast, you probably have a good sense of what to do to make your helmet fit comfortably.
+You probably know how to make your helmet fit comfortably.
 However, fitting comfortably and fitting safely aren’t the same things.
-You can have a helmet that fits safely but isn’t comfortable; you can have a helmet that fits comfortably but isn’t safe.
+You can have a helmet that fits safely but isn’t comfortable; you can have one that fits comfortably but isn’t safe.